Marcel Aubut: Quebec Nordiques and hockey

 He was a member of the National Hockey League's Board of Governors.
 He is the former president of the Canadian Olympic Committee.

 He was also instrumental in the defections of Anton, Marian and Peter Šťastný from communist Czechoslovakia to play for the Quebec Nordiques.

 When the Nordiques drafted future NHL superstar Eric Lindros in the 1991 draft, Lindros refused to play for the team.
-It was later revealed by Lindros in a 2016 interview that this decision was based entirely on Aubut "The decision to not play for Quebec was based solely on the owner," Lindros said in reference to Aubut.
-"It had nothing to do with language, culture, [or] city.
+It was later revealed by Lindros in a 2016 interview that this decision was based entirely on Aubut, explaining, "The decision to not play for Quebec was based solely on the owner.
+It had nothing to do with language, culture, [or] city.
 Keep in mind, my wife is French [from Quebec].
-I was not going to play for that individual -- period."
+I was not going to play for that individual – period."

 Aubut was president of the Nordiques when the team was sold to an American communications company and moved to Denver in 1995, becoming the Colorado Avalanche.
 Maclean's magazine reported that Aubut personally made $15 million from the sale and that T-shirts reading "Marcel Aubut: Wanted Dead or Alive" were not an uncommon sight in Quebec City at the time.

 Recently, he proposed Quebec City as home of a new NHL team.
 Aubut argued that with the new NHL collective bargaining agreement and the coming 400th anniversary of Quebec City in 2008, the city could build a new arena or a stadium.

 On October 9, 2009 Aubut met with NHL commissioner Gary Bettman.
 The meeting reportedly dealt with plans for a brand new Quebec arena.
 The unofficial details were that the city of Quebec was a leading candidate for a new franchise or one for relocation.
 An agreement for a new arena was reached in March 2012.